Couples fight 19 times per month average. That’s almost 5 days each week.

 No feeling causes more memorable life events than jealousy.
 In terms of impact on personal as well as global history, few other feelings plays a greater role in shaping our world.
 Often for good.
 Often not.

-Today you find out the low down, real life revelations about jealousy.
-And you find out about whether what YOU FEEL is normal…and if it is OK…or even good!
+Question: Is what YOU FEEL is normal…and if it is OK…or even good!

 Those feelings of jealousy are habitual, and are always at the ready.
 They are triggered in very specific ways in relationship to very certain possessions or people.